On the sum of $L1$ influences: Related work and background

-The importance of concept of influences in the analysis of functions over product spaces was already recognized in the pioneering work of Kahn, Kalail and Linial \cite{KKL} and Bourgain, Kalai, Katznelson and Linial \cite{BKKL}.
+The importance of the concept of influences in the analysis of functions over product spaces was already recognized in the pioneering work of Kahn, Kalai and Linial \cite{KKL} and Bourgain et al. \cite{BKKL}.
 Building upon these results, Friedgut \cite{Friedgut} showed that a Boolean function with very low total influence is somewhat ``simple" as it can be approximated with a function depending on few coordinates, showing that the total influence in some regime acts as a complexity measure of functions.
 Bourgain \cite{Bourgain} further studied the interaction between the condition of Boolean-valuedness and influences proving very powerful results about the \emph{spectrum} of such functions.\footnote{The spectrum of a function usually refers to the weight distribution of Fourier coefficients of a function.
-The spectral properties refer to, for example, the behavior of $S(m)=\sum_{|S|\geq m} |\hat{f}(S)|^2$ or $h(p)=\sum_{S\subseteq [n]} |S|^p |\hat{f}(S)|^2$ as a function of $m$ and $p$ .} Later, Dinur, Friedgut, Kindler and O'Donnel \cite{Dinur} obtained a (exponentially weaker but optimal) generalization of Bourgain's result \cite{Bourgain} for the $[-1,1]$-valued functions.
+The spectral properties refer, for example, to the behavior of $S(m)=\sum_{|S|\geq m} |\hat{f}(S)|^2$ or $R(k)=\sum_{S\subseteq [n]} |S|^k |\hat{f}(S)|^2$ as a function of $m$ and $k$.} Later, Dinur et al. \cite{Dinur} obtained a (exponentially weaker but optimal) generalization of Bourgain's result \cite{Bourgain} for the $[-1,1]$-valued functions.